herhusky/kollective-impact-data-service/README.md

 Technologies Used:
 * [PactSafe React SDK](https://github.com/pactsafe/pactsafe-react-sdk)
 * React.js Front-end
-* Firebase Back-end
+* Firebase or MS SQL Server Back-end
+* FAAS Back-End (Docker, Node.js, Python, Prometheus) https://github.com/alexellis/faas/blob/master/TestDrive.md

-App is split into two parts:
+App is split into four parts:

-kids-receiver-client is the dashboard view for the Department of Child Services kids-sender-client is the client to be used by a third party to submit information to Department of Child Services
+kids-receiver-client is the dashboard view for the Department of Child Services kids-sender-client is the client to be used by a third party to submit information to Department of Child Services FAAS services, Data obviscation and encrytion for privately linking matching PII.
+PactSafe - Notary service to automate MOU, EULA for third party NGOs.

 To start either app, enter the directory and run `yarn start`